lakesareadesign/multi.pass/content/plugins/leadin/readme.txt

 Tags:  crm, contacts, lead tracking, click tracking, visitor tracking, analytics, marketing automation, inbound marketing, subscription, marketing, lead generation, mailchimp, constant contact, newsletter, popup, popover, email list, email, contacts database, contact form, forms, form widget, popup form
 Requires at least: 3.7
 Tested up to: 4.8
-Stable tag: 6.1.7
+Stable tag: 6.1.9

-Add the free HubSpot Marketing plugin to your WordPress site!
-Easy to set up.
-The plugin has everything you need to capture, track, and convert leads.
+The HubSpot WordPress plugin is a powerful FREE contact form and pop-up form plugin.
+Create WordPress forms in minutes, capture leads and gain insights on your website traffic.

 == Description ==

-Whether you’re just getting started with HubSpot or already a HubSpot power user, <b>Form Builder, Live Chat and Lead Generation Tools from HubSpot</b> will let you connect your WordPress website to your HubSpot account without having to deal with code.
+Whether you’re just getting started with HubSpot or already a HubSpot power user, **Form Builder, Live Chat and Lead Generation Tools from HubSpot** will let you connect your WordPress website to your HubSpot account without having to deal with code.

 It is the all-in-one WordPress plugin for capturing leads, building an email list and tracking visitor behavior on your website.